 Location - 64 km from Tabo and 111 km from Kaza.

 This secluded lake is blessed with pristine natural beauty and is perched at an altitude of 3,662 m above sea level.
 Bounded by 4 Tibetan temples, Nako Lake is nestled amidst gigantic mountains and popular willow trees.
-Also, there are few caves located near the lake where Guru Padmasambhava gave enlightenment about Buddhism to his disciples.
+Also, there are few caves near the lake where Guru Padmasambhava enlightened his disciples about Buddhism.
 Tourists can see the stunning reflection of the mighty peaks in the lake.
-This soothing place is an offbeat destination in Himachal Pradesh and is a perfect place to relax amidst tranquility.
-The secluded place lies near the India Tibet border owing to which it requires an inner permit to visit there for Indian and foreign tourists.
+This soothing place is an offbeat destination in Himachal Pradesh and is perfect for relaxing amidst tranquility.
+The secluded place lies near the India-Tibet border owing to which it requires an inner permit to visit there for Indian and foreign tourists.